alexkemboi/exercises/README.md

 126. Write a function that takes a number as input and returns true if it is a perfect number (the sum of its divisors equals itself) and false if it is not.
 127. Create a function that takes an array of numbers and returns the number that appears the most times.
 128. Write a function that takes a string as input and returns true if it is a valid phone number and false if it is not.
-129. Create a function that takes an array of strings and returns a new array with only the ones that contain at least one digit
+129. Create a function that takes an array of strings and returns a new array with only the ones that contain at least one digit.
-1. Write a function that returns the sum of two numbers, but only if they are both even.
+130. Write a function that returns the sum of two numbers, but only if they are both even.
-2. Write a function that takes a string as input and returns the same string, but with all vowels removed.
+132. Write a function that takes a string as input and returns the same string, but with all vowels removed.
-3. Write a function that takes an array of numbers as input and returns the average of the two highest numbers in the array.
+133. Write a function that takes an array of numbers as input and returns the average of the two highest numbers in the array.
-4. Write a function that takes two arrays as input and returns a new array containing only the elements that are present in both arrays.
+134. Write a function that takes two arrays as input and returns a new array containing only the elements that are present in both arrays.
-5. Write a function that takes a string as input and returns the reverse of the string.
+135. Write a function that takes a string as input and returns the reverse of the string.
-6. Write a function that takes an array of objects, where each object has a "name" property, and returns a new array of just the names in alphabetical order.
+136. Write a function that takes an array of objects, where each object has a "name" property, and returns a new array of just the names in alphabetical order.
-7. Write a function that takes a number as input and returns true if the number is a prime number, false otherwise.
+137. Write a function that takes a number as input and returns true if the number is a prime number, false otherwise.
-8. Write a function that takes an array of numbers as input and returns a new array containing the same numbers, but sorted in descending order.
+138. Write a function that takes an array of numbers as input and returns a new array containing the same numbers, but sorted in descending order.
-9. Write a function that takes a string as input and returns true if the string is a palindrome, false otherwise.
+139. Write a function that takes a string as input and returns true if the string is a palindrome, false otherwise.
-10. Write a function that takes two arrays as input and returns a new array containing the elements that are present in one array but not the other.
+140. Write a function that takes two arrays as input and returns a new array containing the elements that are present in one array but not the other.
-11. Write a function that takes an array of objects, where each object has a "name" property, and returns a new array of just the names that have more than 5 characters.
+141. Write a function that takes an array of objects, where each object has a "name" property, and returns a new array of just the names that have more than 5 characters.
-12. Write a function that takes a number as input and returns true if the number is a power of 2, false otherwise.
+142. Write a function that takes a number as input and returns true if the number is a power of 2, false otherwise.
-13. Write a function that takes an array of numbers as input and returns the sum of the squares of all the numbers in the array.
+143. Write a function that takes an array of numbers as input and returns the sum of the squares of all the numbers in the array.
-14. Write a function that takes a string as input and returns the number of vowels in the string.
+144. Write a function that takes a string as input and returns the number of vowels in the string.
-15. Write a function that takes two arrays as input and returns a new array containing only the elements that are present in one array and not the other.
+145. Write a function that takes two arrays as input and returns a new array containing only the elements that are present in one array and not the other.
-16. Write a function that takes an array of objects, where each object has a "name" and "age" property, and returns a new array of just the names in order of increasing age.
+146. Write a function that takes an array of objects, where each object has a "name" and "age" property, and returns a new array of just the names in order of increasing age.
-17. Write a function that takes a number as input and returns true if the number is a perfect square, false otherwise.
+147. Write a function that takes a number as input and returns true if the number is a perfect square, false otherwise.
-18. Write a function that takes an array of numbers as input and returns the median value of the numbers in the array.
+148. Write a function that takes an array of numbers as input and returns the median value of the numbers in the array.
-19. Write a function that takes a string as input and returns true if the string contains only unique characters, false otherwise.
+149. Write a function that takes a string as input and returns true if the string contains only unique characters, false otherwise.
-20. Write a function that takes two arrays as input and returns a new array containing the elements that are present in both arrays, but only once.
+150. Write a function that takes two arrays as input and returns a new array containing the elements that are present in both arrays, but only once.
-21. Write a function that takes an array of objects, where each object has a "name" and "age" property, and returns a new array of just the names of people who are over 18 years old.
+151. Write a function that takes an array of objects, where each object has a "name" and "age" property, and returns a new array of just the names of people who are over 18 years old.
-22. Write a function that takes a number as input and returns true if the number is a Fibonacci number, false otherwise.
+152. Write a function that takes a number as input and returns true if the number is a Fibonacci number, false otherwise.
-23. Write a function that takes an array of numbers as input and returns the product of all the numbers in the array.
+153. Write a function that takes an array of numbers as input and returns the product of all the numbers in the array.
-24. Write a function that takes a string as input and returns a new string where the first letter of each word is capitalized.
+154. Write a function that takes a string as input and returns a new string where the first letter of each word is capitalized.
-25. Write a function that takes two arrays as input and returns a new array containing the elements that are present in one array but not the other, in alphabetical order.
+155. Write a function that takes two arrays as input and returns a new array containing the elements that are present in one array but not the other, in alphabetical order.
-26. Write a function that takes an array of objects, where each object has a "name" and "age" property, and returns a new array of just the names of people who are under 18 years old.
+156. Write a function that takes an array of objects, where each object has a "name" and "age" property, and returns a new array of just the names of people who are under 18 years old.
+157. Write a function that takes in a string of parentheses, brackets, and curly braces, and determines if the order of the parentheses, brackets, and curly braces is valid.
+For example, the string "({[]})" is valid, but the string "{[}]}" is not.You must use only one stack data structure to solve this problem.
+Your function should return true if the order is valid and false otherwise.